Giving the AI definition a form suitable for the engineer: How will we use the incorrect moves?

 This implication leads to $bad\_move=1$ but this will not be saved in the history because only the correct moves are saved there.

-The aforementioned implication tells us that with certain circumstances certain move, will be incorrect.
+The aforementioned implication tells us that in specific circumstances a certain move, will be incorrect.
 Here we see that on the basis of the information collected from the incorrect moves we can learn to predict such moves.
-The next article will show how from the fact that a certain move is incorrect we can extract more information about the state of the world and what will happen at the next step.
+A future publication will show how from the fact that a certain move is incorrect we can extract more information about the state of the world and what would happen at the step after.